vinaygopinath/ngMeta/README.md

       $routeProvider
       .when('/home', {
         templateUrl: 'home-template.html',
+        data: {
           meta: {
             'title': 'Home page',
             'description': 'This is the description shown in Google search results' }
+        }
       })
       .when('/login', {
         templateUrl: 'login-template.html',
+        data: {
           meta: {
             'title': 'Login page',
             'titleSuffix': ' | Login to YourSiteName',
             'description': 'Login to the site'
+          }
         }
       });
       ...